 Description and Source

-Source - Click on the source to see more information on the data source on our Data Directory page.
+Source - Click on the source to see more information on the data source on our Data Dictionary page.

 When loading a data layer, users will see the default values and ranges for the data.
-We have given users a variety of options to edit a data layer.
+We have given users a variety of options to customize a data layer.

 - Ranges - Create custom values for the ranges.
 This feature allows a user to define their own ranges for how data is shown on the map.
 It can be used for any numerical variable in PolicyMap.
 This is useful when the default ranges don't show variation in predominantly low or high values in a specific area of interest.
 To customize the ranges: